appserver-io/appserver/_tuts/running-drupal-on-appserver-io.md

 fe80::1%lo0 drupal.local
 ```

-Afterwards you have to add the vhost to the webserver config of the appserver which you also find in
+Afterwards add the vhost to the webserver config of the appserver which you also find in
 `/opt/appserver/etc/appserver/conf.d/virtual-hosts.xml`.
 There is already an example virtual host configuration
 available.
-Put the following configuration within the <virtualHosts> tag.
+Add the following configuration within the <virtualHosts> tag.

 ```xml
 <virtualHost name="drupal.local">